-- 1. Complaints may be brought by any member of the Hampshire community, including the office of the dean of students acting on behalf of the College. - 2.
-In the formal stage, unresolved complaints are submitted to the Community Review Board.
-In order for a complaint to be heard by the board, it must be submitted in writing to the advisor to the board and signed by the person who will appear before the CRB as the complainant.
-Complainants will meet with the advisor to the board, at which time they will be provided with a copy of the standard college complaint form to complete.
+- 2. Complainants will meet with the advisor to the board, at which time they will be provided with a copy of the standard college complaint form to complete.
 The complaint form contains the following specific information: - a.
-The name(s) of the complainant and the respondent(s) $% \left(f{i}^{(n)} \right) = \left(f{i}^{(n)} \right) \left(f$ - b.
-The community standard(s) alleged to have been violated - c.
-A narrative summary of the conduct that violated the Norm(s), including the name(s) of the alleged offender(s), the date, the time, and the location of the offense - d.
-A list of the information to be presented to support the allegation (notes, papers, writings, photographs, statements, reports, etc.) - e.
+The name(s) of the complainant and the respondent(s) - b.
+The Norms for Community Living or Code of Conduct provision(s) alleged to have been violated - c.
+A narrative summary of the violating conduct, including the name(s) of the alleged offender(s), the date, the time, and the location of the offense - d.
+A list of the information to be presented with the complaint to support the allegation (notes, papers, writings, photographs, statements, reports, etc.) - e.
 A list of the witnesses who will appear to present the facts in the case - 3.
-The complaint must be timely, submitted within 14 weeks of the alleged event, except in the case of sexual violence (see Sexual Offenses Policy) or other compelling circumstances as determined by the board.
+The complaint must be timely, submitted within 14 weeks of the alleged event, unless there are other compelling circumstances for a delayed filing as determined by the board.
 The following periods are not applicable to the 14 week timeline: between the last day of classes in the spring semester and the first day of classes in the fall semester; between the last day of classes in the fall semester and the first day of classes in the spring semester. - 4.
 The chairperson of the board (or other CRB member as designated by the chair), with guidance from the advisor to the board, will review the complaint and decide on one of the following options: - a.
-Not to charge the respondent(s) due to insufficient information or untimely submission of complaint, as defined above.
+Not to charge the respondent(s) due to insufficient information or untimely submission of complaint, as defined above. - b.

-- b.
 Recommend to the full board not to charge the respondent(s) due to a determination that the charge is frivolous or harassing.
 Such a decision would need to be reviewed and approved by a quorum of the board.
 Complaints determined to be frivolous or harassing may themselves be grounds for disciplinary action. - c.
-Charge the respondent(s) with violating community standards and schedule a hearing.
+Charge the respondent(s) with violating Norms for Community Living or the Code of Conduct and schedule a hearing.
 Formal, written notice of the charge will be provided to the respondent(s) by the advisor to the board.
 A copy of the complaint statement as written by the complainant will simultaneously be provided to the respondent(s) and the dean of students.

-The respondent(s) will be allowed at least five working days days between notification of the charge and the hearing to prepare a response.
-The respondent(s) may petition the board for an extension of time to prepare, which may be granted at the discretion of a quorum of the board.
+The respondent(s) will be allowed at least five business days between notification of the charge and the hearing to prepare a response.
+The respondent(s)

+may petition the board for an extension of time to prepare, which may be granted at the discretion of a quorum of the board.
 Upon scheduling of the hearing, a copy of the complaint statement as written by the complainant will be submitted to board members who will be hearing the case.
 This will include any additional documentation that has been submitted by the respondent, a copy of which will simultaneously be forwarded to the complainant and to the dean of students.
-All documentation, evidence, and names of witnesses must be submitted to the advisor to the board no later than three working days before the hearing, though the advisor may come to an earlier, mutually agreeable deadline with the complainant or respondent.
+All documentation, evidence, and names of witnesses must be submitted to the advisor to the board no later than three business days before the hearing, though the advisor may come to an earlier, mutually agreeable deadline with the complainant or respondent.

-Conduct Hearing Procedures: Dean's Hearing
+Conduct Hearing Procedures: Right to Request Dean's Hearing in Place of CRB